Carburetor Definition and Meaning

 Wrong float level settings can lead to either not enough fuel or too much fuel, making the engine idle and accelerate poorly.

-Vacuum leaks, coming from cracked hoses or loose connections, mess up the carburetor’s ability to keep the right air pressure, affecting how the throttle responds.
+Vacuum leaks, coming from cracked hoses or loose connections, can affect the carburetor’s ability to maintain the right air pressure and affect the throttle response.

 Regular checks and maintenance are key to fixing these problems and keeping the engine running smoothly.